DNS Debt Settlement

-Yes, but you can put a stop to this immediately.
+Some do, but you can put a stop to this immediately.
 State and Federal laws prohibit Collectors (and in some cases the original Creditor who issued your card) from contacting you in your place of employment.
 Simply inform them that you are not allowed to receive personal calls at your office and that any future calls from them will be breaking the law.
-This should quickly reduce or eliminate future calls to your office.
+This should eliminate future calls to your office.

 What communications should I expect from Collectors / Creditors?

-You will probably continue to receive billing statements and demand letters from some Collectors / Creditors.
-You may mail or fax these to our offices in order to maintain your records.
+You will probably continue to receive billing statements and demand letters from some Collectors and Creditors.
+You should mail or fax these to our offices in order to maintain your records.